 Michael has expertise in treating injuries incurred by runners and joggers.
-Running injuries occur because the body is not shock absorbing efficiently, which results in excessive force being placed into the body leading to strains and pains.
+Running injuries occur because the body is not shock absorbing efficiently, which results in an excessive force being placed into the body leading to strains and pains.
 Michael treats the injury and teaches people how to restore fluidity into their running, with amazing results for both new and seasoned runners.
 Michael's clients have developed the ability to control and prevent recurring and long-lasting injuries, see below for testimonials.

 Michael identifies the running injury that has occurred, and the extent of the tissue damage.
 The treatment aims to promote and support tissue healing.

 Michael recognises that many runners have recurrent injuries, or are generally prone to injuries.
 Incorporated into the sports physio service, Michael acts as a natural running coach to address aspects of posture and running form that in most cases underlie the injury.